-Finally, this discourse concludes with a call to action, to bring federal credentials under strong management at the earliest opportunity, before agencies lose effective control over their expanding credential real-estate.
+Finally, this discourse concludes with a call to action, to bring federal credentials under strong management at the earliest opportunity, before agencies lose effective control over their expanding credential realestate.

-Historical Perspective
+2. Historical Perspective

+2.1.
 HSPD-12 & FIPS201

-In the wake of 9/11, the risk posed by insecure government ID badges was highlighted to such an extent that in 2004 a presidential directive (HSPD-12) was issued, directing agencies to implement smart card security for all federal employees and contractors.
+In the wake of 9/11, the risk posed by insecure government ID badges was highlighted to such an extent that a presidential directive (HSPD-12) was issued, directing agencies to implement smart card security for all federal employees and contractors.
 This led to the fast-track development of a set of standards and implementation guidelines to ensure that the solution would be secure from a both a technical and a procedural standpoint.
-The core FIPS201 standard for Personal Identity Verification (PIV) has been at the heart of this initiative for the past 15 years.
+The core FIPS201 standard for Personal Identity Verification (PIV) has been at the heart of this initiative for the past 17 vears.

 The original goal was to address the security of physical access, identity verification and then logical access to federal facilities, systems and communication.
-Despite the short timescale over which the standards were developed, they proved to be an effective means of authentication for millions of personnel.
+Despite (or maybe because of?) the short timescale over which the standards were developed, they proved to be an effective means of authentication for millions of personnel.

-In contrast to other standards at the time, a key aspect of FIPS201 is the specification of the processes that must be followed to enroll cardholders, issue cards and manage those devices throughout their lifetime.
-This included aspects of sponsorship, enrolment of biographic and biometric data, adjudication (with background checks as necessary), secondary approval, card personalization, delivery, activation, and subsequent 'lifecycle' events.
+In contrast to other standards at the time, a key aspect of FIPS201 is the specification of the processes that must be followed to enroll cardholders, issue credentials and manage those devices throughout their lifetime.
+This meant that both the authentication devices and the assured business processes needed to deliver and manage those devices are defined.